Kirtar22/ThreatHunting_with_Osquery/README.md

 - RunKeys (with hashvalue)
 - Security Support Provider
 - Service Creation / Modification (auto_start)
-- look for suspicious dlls loaded by any service (with associted username & hashvalue of the dll)
+- look for suspicious dlls loaded by any service (with associated username & hash value of the dll)
 - WMI Event Consumers (commandline & script)
 - WMI Process interrogation
 - Application Shimming
 - Print Processors - Reg Keys
 - look for suspicious print drivers
-- ScreenSaver Backdoor
+- Screensaver Backdoor
-- Image File Execution Options Injection (IFEO)( debugger/GolbalFlag)
+- Image File Execution Options Injection (IFEO)(debugger/GolbalFlag)
-- Powershell Process Interrogation
+- PowerShell Process Interrogation
 - Dynamic Data Exchange (DDE)

 ## Process Interrogation

 - Identify the parent & Grantparent processes for all OR a given process - look for any suspicious parent, child relationships
-- Identifying Suspecious Processes (processes) with usernames (users)
+- Identifying Suspicious Processes (processes) with usernames (users)
 - Identifying the programs that are running from "TEMP" locations
-- Identify the processes with open pipes ( look for suspicious pipe and/or process)
+- Identify the processes with open pipes (look for suspicious pipe and/or process)
-- Any processes spawining out of wow64 directory
+- Any processes spawning out of wow64 directory
-- Identifying suspicious dlls loaded by any service  with user_account associted with it (with hash value)
+- Identifying suspicious dlls loaded by any service with user_account associated with it (with hash value)
 - Identify if the binary is signed or not
-- Powershell Process Interrogation ( Parent / Childeren of Pwershell)
+- PowerShell Process Interrogation (Parent / children of PowerShell)
-- WMI Process Interrogation( Parent / Childeren of Pwershell)
+- WMI Process Interrogation (Parent / children of PowerShell)
-- Identifying the execessive resources usage by a suspicious process - Excessive Memory Usage (In Bytes)
+- Identifying the excessive resources usage by a suspicious process - Excessive Memory Usage (In Bytes)
-- Identifying the processes that makes the remote network connections and look for any suspicous connections
+- Identifying the processes that makes the remote network connections and look for any suspicious connections

 ## Memory Analysis